justincbagley/piranha/BEASTReset/README.md

   -i   rerunList (def: $MY_RERUN_DIR_LIST) name of BEAST run sub-folders that need to be reset/rerun -s   scriptName (def: $MY_RUN_SCRIPT) name of shell/bash run submission script (must be the
-       same for all runs, or entered with wildcards to accommodate all names used, e.g. 'beast*.sh') -m   manager (def: $MY_SC_MANAGEMENT_SYS) name of scheduling and resource manager system on the supercomputer
+       same for all runs, or entered with wildcards to accommodate all names used, e.g. 'beast*.sh') -m   manager (def: $MY_SC_MANAGEMENT_SYS; other: SLURM) name of scheduling and resource manager system on the supercomputer
 ```

 The main options determining the form of a run is the -i flag, which takes the name of a list file (e.g. 'list.txt' by default) containing names of sub-folders to be analyzed, one per line; and the -s flag, which specifies the name of the submission shell scripts (which must all be the same, or be entered with wildcards to accomodate all names used, e.g. 'beast*.sh').
 These options are critical for customizing the run.
 The -m flag is currently experimental, so _do not_ use it.